 Enter Danial Dashtizad.
 Danial is the Creative Director at Miva who’s led industry leaders such as MZB USA, Kauai Coffee, and Bare Bones Broth to redesign their storefronts online, and a true tightrope walker guiding clients to dare greatly, win big by forging the line between performance and design.

-Here are six keys to effective ecommerce design with Danial Dashtizad.
+Here are six keys to effective ecommerce site design with Danial Dashtizad.

 “Massimo Zanetti Beverage USA, or MZB, is one of the world’s largest coffee groups, yet their online storefront was basically a directory of logos,” says Danial Dashtizad, Creative Director at Miva.
 “We helped MZB transform this landing page—essentially a placeholder for logos of these brands with great presence in their markets—to a complete shopping experience that tells their story and carries the message of their brands.”